Both speak to human abilities, but what is the difference between a capability and competency in the workplace?

 But if they take a capability-led approach, the CEO can build a framework for performing in an uncertain future.
 This is because capabilities are stable and not impacted by the complexities of the business environment.
 They’re also made to measure for the ideal workforce, focusing on the tangible outcomes of each individual’s work.

-You want to focus on organisational and employee capability because it is the strongest link to the CEO’s focus (cash flow, people, strategy).
-Capabilities ensure we have the right combination and number of skills, knowledge and attributes—specifically in the right people and roles to deliver on high-level outcomes.
+And you want to focus on organisational and employee capability because it is the strongest link to the CEO’s focus (cash flow, people, strategy).
+Capabilities ensure we have the right combination and number of skills, knowledge, and attributes—specifically in the right people and roles to deliver on high-level outcomes.

 Organisational capability vs employee capability